BOTANICAL REFERENCE

 Rooibos Tea

-Help reduce inflammation, potentially lowering the risk of chronic diseases
+Rich in antioxidants; Help reduce inflammation, potentially lowering the risk of chronic diseases.
+Soothes the digestive tract.
+Metabolism Boost.
+It has a nutty, full-bodied flavor

 Rosehips